 “Any person who knowingly and fraudulently represents himself or herself, through verbal or written notice, to be the owner or trainer of any canine licensed as…or identified as, a guide, signal, or service dog…shall be guilty of a misdemeanor…”

-- lying and saying a dog is a service animal to house him/her in a “no-pets” apartment.
+- lying and saying a dog is a service animal to house them in a “no-pets” apartment.

 - falsely saying a dog is a signal dog to convince business owners that the pet should ride in a store’s shopping cart.

-Dog owners can contest charges under this statute with a legal defense.
-A few common defenses include owners showing that:
+You can contest charges of service dog fraud or emotional support animal fraud with a legal defense.
+A few common defenses include you showing that:

 - custody in county jail for up to six months, and/or